barchart/marketdata-api-js/docs/content/appendices/price_formats.md

 * `15.500000000000004`
 * `15.499999999999999`

-Regardless of the floating point value, we want to display anny of these values with two decimal places, as the literal string ```"15.50"```.
+Regardless of the floating point value, we want to display any of these values with two decimal places, as the literal string ```"15.50"```.

 ### Decimal Formatting Rules